Brain Parts & Neurotransmitters

 - Thalamus - deep inside the brain, relay station for senses, hearing, movement, retrieval of

-- A connection of structures (hypothalamus, amygdala, hippocampus, cingulate gyrus).
+- A connection of structures (hypothalamus, amygdala, hippocampus, and cingulate gyrus).
 Involved in emotion, sleep, attention, body regulation, hormones, sexuality, smell & production of chemicals.

-- Amygdala – in midbrain – temporal lobe, involved in emotion & memory, processes senses, connected to the hippocampus
+- Amygdala – in the midbrain – temporal lobe, involved in emotion & memory, processes senses, connected to the hippocampus

 - Cerebellum - below occipital area, involved in cognition, emotions, coordinates body movement, maintains balance & posture